 Shared iPad is a multi-user mode for use in educational iPad deployments.
 It allows students to share an iPad without sharing documents and data.
+Each student gets their own home directory, which is created as an APFS volume protected by the user's credential.
 Shared iPad requires the use of a Managed Apple ID that is issued and owned by the school.
 Shared iPad enables a student to sign in to any organizationally owned device that is configured for use by multiple students.

-Student data is partitioned into separate home directories, each protected by both UNIX permissions and sandboxing.
+Student data is partitioned into separate home directories, each in their own data protection domains and protected by both UNIX permissions and sandboxing.
 When a student signs in, the Managed Apple ID is authenticated with Apple's identity servers using the SRP protocol.
 If successful, a short-lived access token specific to the device is granted.
-If the student has used the device before, they already have a local user account that is unlocked.
-If the student has not used the device before, a new UNIX user ID, home directory, and Keychain are provisioned.
-(If the device isn't connected to the Internet, only users with previously existing local accounts can sign in.)
+If the student has used the device before, they already have a local user account that is unlocked using the same credential.
+If the student hasn't used the device before, a new UNIX user ID, an APFS volume with the user's home directory, and a logical Keychain are provisioned.
+If the device isn't connected to the Internet (say, because the student is on a field trip), authentication can occur against the local account for a limited number of days.
+In that situation, only users with previously existing local accounts can sign in.
+Once the time limit has expired, students are required to authenticate online, even if a local account already exists.

-After the student's local account has been unlocked or created, if it was remotely authenticated, the short-lived token issued by Apple's servers is converted to an iCloud token that permits signing in to iCloud.
-Next the student's settings are restored and their documents and data are synced from iCloud.
+After the student's local account has been unlocked or created, if it is remotely authenticated, the short-lived token issued by Apple's servers is converted to an iCloud token that permits signing in to iCloud.
+Next, the student's settings are restored and their documents and data are synced from iCloud.

 While the student session is active and the device remains online, documents and data are stored on iCloud as they are created or modified.
 In addition, a background syncing mechanism ensures that changes are pushed to iCloud after the student signs out.
+Once background syncing for that user is complete, the user's APFS volume is unmounted and can't be mounted again without supplying the user's credentials.